T-J-Teru/browse-kill-ring/README.md

 ### Additional Configuration

-The best place to learn about configuring `browse-kill-ring` is through the usual emacs help mechanism, the following is a brief summary of some interesting configuration variables.
+The `browse-kill-ring` package can be customized through the usual emacs customization interface using `M-x customize-group <RET> browse-kill-ring <RET>`.
+The following list contains some of the interesting configuration variables:

 - Setting `browse-kill-ring-highlight-current-entry` to `t` will cause the item in the `*Kill Ring*` that will be inserted, to be highlighted.